 “The Tackle is a skill by which a player may dispossess an opponent or frustrate his objective within the Rules of Fair Play.
 The tackle is aimed at the ball, not the player.
 The tackler may use his body to confront the opponent but deliberate bodily contact (such as punching, slapping, arm holding, pushing, tripping, jersey pulling or a full frontal charge) is forbidden.
 The only deliberate physical contact can be a Fair Charge i.e. Shoulder-to-shoulder with at least one foot on the ground.
 More than one player can tackle the player in possession.”

 “When a foul is committed the referee may allow the play to continue if he considers it to be to the advantage of the offended team.
 He shall signal that advantage by raising an arm upright.
 If he deems no advantage to have occurred, he may subsequently award a free for that foul from where it occurred*.
 The referee shall allow the advantage to run by maintaining his arm in the upright position for up to five seconds after the initial foul or for less time if it becomes clear that no advantage has accrued.
 He shall apply any relevant disciplinary action.”

 A player in possession may score a Point with the open hand or fist.

 FAQs: Questions & Answers which will help players, supporters & officials to understand the impending rule changes can be viewed here.

 For detailed information on the Playing Rules of Hurling and Football, equipment specifications and more, visit the Rules & Specifications page in the Coaching & Games Development section.

 You can also log in to the GAA's interactive e-learning portal for further information.

-2013 Official Guide, Part 2 coming soon.
-Download the Official Guide 2012, Part 2 (Treoir Oifigiúil, Part 2).
+Download the Official Guide 2015, Part 2.
 It contains the playing rules of Football and Hurling.